 Our responsibility is to express an opinion on these financial statements based on our audit.
-We conducted our audit in accordance with Standards on auditing applicable in Republic of North Macedonia.
-Those Standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance whether the financial statements are free from material misstatement.
+We conducted our audit in accordance with Standards on auditing applicable in the Republic of North Macedonia (the "Standards").
+The Standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.